srini-nathan/expertshare/STRUCTURE.md

 1. Module directory should be in `PascalCase`
 2. Module directory name suffixed with `Module` word, so "chat" module dir name should be `ChatModule`
-3. Components directory name should be `kebab-case`, so
+3. Component/Container/Page directory and file name should be `kebab-case`, for e.g. "input box" component dir name should be <code>input-box</code> and file name should be <code>input-box.tsx</code>

 ## Type of components

 -   ### **Component**
     1. It contains static UI
     2. Should not have any API call
-    3. Should not have any binding to state ( Redux/MobX/Recoil )
+    3. Should not have any binding to state ( Context/Recoil )
     4. Let's take `InputBox`, `Button`, `List` and `ListItem`

 -   ### **Container**
     1. It is a group of related component
     2. Might have APIs call
-    3. Might have binding to state ( Redux/MobX/Recoil )
+    3. Might have binding to state ( Context/Recoil )
     4. Let's take `Comments` and `ComposeComment`, the `Comments` will use `List` and `ListItem` underneath with binding an api call to fetch comments, and the `ComposeComment` will use `InputBox` and `Button` to render a comment post UI, that also have API call to post new comment

 -   ### **Page**
     1. It is one kind of container, that can be render at specific path or url
     2. Might have APIs call
-    3. Might have binding to state ( Redux/MobX/Recoil )
+    3. Might have binding to state ( Context/Recoil )
     4. Let's take `Live Session` page as example that will render at url "`/live-session`",this page will have comment list with container `Comments` and post a comment using `ComposeComponent`